Johnny Depp Claims His Ex-Managers Are Responsible For His Tax Problems

 There is a chance that Depp’s plan might work because it will be proof of poor performance from the management firm.
 The 53-year-old terminated his contract with TMG in 2015.
 His new management also confirmed that the penalties were as a result of misconduct and negligence during the time that TMG handled his financial matters.
 This is one of the reasons behind Johnny’s decision to file a lawsuit against the company.
 TMG claimed in their countersuit that they had on numerous occasions warned Depp against spending too much.

 The firm stated that it told the actor that his expensive spending over the past two decades would most likely leave a huge dent in his finances and that it would sooner or later catch up with him.
-TMG handled Johnny’s finances for quite a lot time and was with him even in his prime acting years especially during the time he acted the Pirates Of The Caribbean franchise.
+TMG handled Johnny’s finances for quite a long time and was with him even in his prime acting years especially during the time he acted the Pirates Of The Caribbean franchise.
 It was arguably his most successful period.

 Depp is also not the first celebrity who has been victimized by poor management.
 A few years ago, Nicolas Cage also went through a similar situation with his financial managers.
 However, Depp has also been facing a lot of backlash for spending too much money over a short period of time.
 Critics claim that this is part of the reason he has been having financial troubles.
 Reports claim that he spent $18 million to acquire a luxury yacht and roughly $3 million to blast the ashes of author Hunter Thompson from a cannon.
 Johnny also acquired numerous properties over a short period of time.